 Ironically, many of these emails are from Hermosa Beach Marketing suppliers.
 The one’s that are offering devices to enhance our abilities to reach the ideal customers at the correct time with significant, impactful, pertinent messages.

 As I look at these, I question, “Do they use their own tools themselves?”.

 For example, I get almost day-to-day communications from a significant marketing automation vendor.
 You know the kind– they assess the content being consumed, take a look at new appropriate content, score your engagement, support you and build your interest.
 I downloaded one white paper from them a number of years back.
 I never visit their web site.
 Yet, I get every new item statement, every announcement of a white paper, every webinar—- everything!!
 The majority of it is never related to the original white paper I downloaded, so I question, “Exactly what are they seeing that tells them I’m interested?”
 In fact, I don’t think they are doing anything other than deluging their newsletter.
 This causes me to wonder, why use their product?

 I don’t wish to tease them.
 No one else is better.

-I know these Hermosa Beach business want to keep my awareness up.
+I know Hermosa Beach Marketing want to keep my awareness up.
 They’re scared if I require a device, I may forget them and not contact them.
 That stands.
 We have actually studied and discovered an essential factor companies don’t get repeat sales is the consumer “forgot” they had purchased from them in the past.
 I get the problem.
 Do I require to be advised about you and your products every day?
 A number of times a week?
 Weekly?